Susanou/Susanou/README.md

 ## I'm a Student, French, and hacker

-- 🔭 I’m currently working on a [CTF Writeups][website]!
+- 🔭 I’m currently working on crypto [CTF Writeups][website]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other students and hackers
-- 🥅 2020 Goals: Participate in one CTF: on the way to GOOGLE CTF 2020 (Completed 161/625 with team xtal)
+- 🥅 2021 Goals: Find my first bug for Bug Bounty
 - ⚡ Fun fact: I have synesthesia

 ### Connect with me: